SumoLogic/sumologic-kubernetes-collection/deploy/docs/V1_Migration_doc.md

 - The unified Fluentd `statefulsets` have been split into set of two different Fluentd's, one for `logs` and the other one for `metrics`.
 - We now support the collection of renamed metrics (for Kubernetes version `1.17+`).
 ### How to upgrade for Non-helm Users
-#### 1. Tear down existing fluentd, prometheus, fluentbit resources
+#### 1. Tear down existing Fluentd, Prometheus, Fluentbit resources
 Run the commands mentioned [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/master/deploy/docs/Non_Helm_Installation.md#tear-down) to delete the respective resources.

-#### 2. Deploy Fluentd, Fluent-bit and prometheus again with the verison 1.0.0 yaml
+#### 2. Deploy Fluentd, Fluentbit and Prometheus again with the version 1.0.0 yaml
 Follow the below steps to deploy new resources.
 ##### 2.1 Deploy Fluentd
 - Non-Helm users who have made changes to configs in the [environment variable sections](#https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/release-v0.17/deploy/kubernetes/fluentd-sumologic.yaml.tmpl#L627-L678) of the `fluentd-sumologic.yaml` file will need to move those config changes directly into the Fluentd pipeline.

-- Run the below command to get the `fluentd-sumologic.yaml` manifest for version v. `1.0.0` and  then make the changes identified in the above step.
+- Run the below command to get the `fluentd-sumologic.yaml` manifest for version `v1.0.0` and  then make the changes identified in the above step.
 ```bash
 curl https://raw.githubusercontent.com/SumoLogic/sumologic-kubernetes-collection/release-v0.17/deploy/kubernetes/fluentd-sumologic.yaml.tmpl | \
 sed 's/\$NAMESPACE'"/<NAMESPACE>/g" | \